 Hip impingement is a common complaint that we see in CrossFitters, weightlifters, and powerlifters due to the demands of their sport that push the hip joint through full ranges of motion repeatedly.
 As the sports of CrossFit and weightlifting have become increasingly popular so has the number of athletes suffering from hip impingement.
 This condition can be quite difficult to treat and is unfortunately one we often see very poorly treated in the medical world.

 1. Understand how common this is!

 The first key to treating hip impingement is to understand the frequency at which many of the tissue changes found via MRI are in people with NO hip pain or limitations.
 A 2012 study actually found that 69% of asymptomatic individuals had hip labrum tears!

 This should be encouraging for those that have hip impingement symptoms.
-If others can have the same tissue changes that you do without pain it often means we can use the following principles to calm down irritated tissues to allow you to return to the activities you want to be doing!
+If others can have the same tissue changes that you do without pain it means you can as well!
+We can use the following principles to calm down irritated tissues.
+This will allow you to return to the activities you want to be doing!